 Modern Solutions Need To Communicate With Each Other

-You cannot do business with a customer without communicating; your systems are no different.
+You can only do business with a customer if you communicate; your systems are the same.
 Application integration and scraping data for custom use is a common struggle.
-While scraping is essentially just another way to integrate applications, it has its challenges and often needs specialists.
+While scraping is another way to integrate applications, it has challenges and often needs specialists.
 Think of it like a call center that needs to support customers that speak another language.
 Business is modernizing everywhere and forcing even the most ardent defenders of paper filing systems and invoicing into the world of technology.
 That means your systems need to be able to talk with the systems of vendors, partners, and even customers.

 Integration Is Often Over-Simplified